Safety and Emergencies

 • All Dog Adventures Northwest Contractors are required to take an animal first aid course every three years.
 Both VCA Northwest Animal Specialists and Dove Lewis have free classes that are offered periodically.
 (Note that because they are free and attendance is limited, they fill up quickly.)
 There are other fee-based online options as well.

-• Transport the client dog to and from the Adventure location safely with the use of tethers or crates.
+• Transport the client dog to and from the Adventure location safely, through the use of tethers or crates.
+Dogs must not be loose in cars, even if they are separated from the driver by grating.
 To learn more about dog restraint in cars, please read the following three links: Best Dog Harnesses for Car Travel: Crash-Tested & Safety Certified (K9 of Mine); We Need to Talk About Keeping Dogs Safe in Cars (Outside Magazine); Center for Pet Safety Certified Products.
+At no point should a dog be able to exit a vehicle of their own volition when a car door is opened.
 At no point, whether the car is stationary or moving, should car windows be open wide enough to permit any part of a dog’s body to be outside of the vehicle.
+If you do not have a safe restraint system in your car, you may not take dogs out with Dog Adventures Northwest.

-• Fit every off-leash dog with a Garmin GPS tracker, and make sure the handheld unit is charged and linked to every collar before taking a dog off-leash.
+• Fit every off-leash dog with a Garmin GPS tracker, and make sure the handheld unit is linked to every collar and has a suitable charge before taking a dog off-leash.
 Consider back-up safety measures such as bear bells, Apple AirTags in waterproof cases, lights, and additional ID tags.
+For a full outline of how to use and maintain Garmin equipment, please see the Garmin Guide section of the Contractor Portal.

 • Bailey Cook, 4.21.24: A little note on the bear bells… I have personally used these on my dogs several times while hiking in Montana (we run into much scarier wildlife out there… bears and mountain goats in particular).
 They are annoying for the first 5-10 minutes but pretty quickly my brain tunes them out.
 My poodle is very sound sensitive and he adapted very well to the bells.
 I just treated him and praised him for the first few minutes and he quickly ignored them.
 That being said, I didn’t clip the bells to collars, nor would I advise doing that.
 Instead I clipped them to the back clip of their ruffwear harnesses.
 I attached an example video of how loud they were on the trails (hoping it sends correctly).
 I personally will never go hiking anywhere with more dangerous wildlife without them.
 One of my groups had a coyote run in a few weeks back and I believe they would have scared the coyotes off long before we saw them I personally am very pro bear bells.
 We would have found Sedona so much quicker had she had something noisy on, we passed right by her so many times.